AdamRathbun/Etch/README.md

 Given more time, I would've liked to implement proper version control.
 I would've also liked to include an additional "sticky comment" feature that allows the user to attach a comment to a sticky on the image that highlights the connected comment when clicked on.

-## Available Scripts
+## Instructions

-In the project directory, you can run:

-## `npm start` in both Client and Server directories
+Inside both the Client and the Server directory, run "npm install" and then "npm start".
+Make sure to fill in PORT, CONNECTION_URL, and JWT_SECRET in .env in the Server directory.
+Need to set up a MongoDB database and link to CONNECTION_URL.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Make sure to create PORT, CONNECTION_URL, and JWT_SECRET in the .env in the server folder.